bkuhlmann/sublime_text_kit/README.md

     ~/.config/sublime_text_kit/configuration.yml

-It can also be configured via [XDG environment variables](https://github.com/bkuhlmann/runcom#xdg) as provided by the [Runcom](https://github.com/bkuhlmann/runcom) gem.
+It can also be configured via [XDG](https://github.com/bkuhlmann/xdg) environment variables.

 An example configuration could be: